Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Evaluation

 \subsection{Qualitative Results}

 \Cref{fig:el-pv-qual-results} shows the qualitative results of the segmentation pipeline on four test images.
-The two results in the top row are computed on monocrystalline modules, the two results in the bottom on polycrystalline modules.
-The estimated solar module masks are highly accurate.
-Even in presence of false negatives (\ie, missed solar cells), the accuracy of the predicted solar module mask is not affected.
-In the case of monocrystalline solar modules, false negatives arise due to large gaps between solar cell ridges and the relatively short height of the module.
-False negatives in the polycrystalline solar module are caused by the mount close to the edge of the solar module.
-This leads to large fitting errors causing parabolic curves to be discarded during curve grid model estimation (see also \cref{sec:el-pv-segm-limits}).
+The two results in the left column are computed on monocrystalline modules, the two results in the right column on polycrystalline modules.
+The estimated solar module curve grids are highly accurate.
+Even in presence of complex texture intrinsic to the material, the accuracy of the predicted solar module curve grid is not affected.